 Worth it the moment you have more than one order per week.
 With 200 followers that is probably exactly there.
 Plus: the shop helps you grow — Auto-Post pushes you up algorithmically.

 Shopyai supports "quantity 1" as default.
 Once a piece is sold, it switches to "sold out" — no embarrassing refunds.
-Built exactly for Mariam's workflow.
+Built exactly for such one-of-a-kind workflows.

 Two traps you must avoid

 Linktree-typical: bare link without image card.
-Click rate 1–2%.
+Click rate 1–2% (as of 2026-04).
 Fix: Shopyai shop has OG-Image automatically, Insta bio shows brand preview, click rate rises to 8–12%.

 Default Shopify theme = stock photos and sterile buttons = customer notices the break and gets skeptical.
-Fix: Shopyai inherits your 3 main Insta colors + hero image from your profile.
+Fix: Shopyai offers design packs you tune to your three main Insta colors, plus your own hero image.
 The shop looks like an extension of your feed, not a second product.

 Seasonal peaks: when the Insta shop has the biggest lever

-- Yalda (December 21): +120% jewelry orders for Iranian diaspora brands.
-Pomegranate, sofreh, sun-and-moon designs.
-Mariam's main season.
+- Yalda (December 21): typical diaspora spike up to +120% in jewelry orders from Iranian brands.
+Pomegranate, sofreh, sun-and-moon designs are then main season.

-- Nowruz (March): +180% for sofreh jewelry and spring themes.
+- Nowruz (March): up to +180% for sofreh jewelry and spring themes.
 Six weeks lead time in which DM sellers drown.

-- Mother's Day (May): +90% for personalized pieces.
+- Mother's Day (May): up to +90% for personalized pieces.
 Last-minute orders need fast checkout — DM ping-pong kills it.

-- Eid Adha: +75% for traditional designs in Afghan and Arabic diaspora.
+- Eid Adha: up to +75% for traditional designs in Afghan and Arabic diaspora.

-- Black Friday: +60% even for boutique brands, because German regulars buy along.
+- Black Friday: up to +60% even for boutique brands, because German regulars join in too.

 What happens after 6 months